jspsych/jsPsych/docs/plugins/image-slider-response.md

-# jspsych-image-slider-response
+# image-slider-response

 This plugin displays and image and allows the subject to respond by dragging a slider.

-Image files can be automatically preloaded by jsPsych using the [`preload` plugin](jspsych-preload.md).
+Image files can be automatically preloaded by jsPsych using the [`preload` plugin](preload.md).
 However, if you are using timeline variables or another dynamic method to specify the image stimulus, you will need to [manually preload](../overview/media-preloading.md#manual-preloading) the images.

 ## Parameters